 Define your scenario to understand how an AMI can work for you!

-Offloading the infrastructure and complexity of the underlying application stack – either a LAMP or Cloud Edition stack would benefit you and your clients.
-The client gets a professionally managed application stack for just pennies per hour, and you no longer have to be concerned about databases, firewalls, scaling, Linux, Windows, and everything else tied below the application.
+Offloading the infrastructure and complexity of the underlying application stack – either a LAMP/LEMP or RDS Edition stack would benefit you and your clients.
+The client gets a professionally managed application stack for just pennies per hour, and you no longer have to be concerned about databases, firewalls, scaling, Linux, Windows, and everything else tied below the CMS application.